The Reunion Nobody Saw Coming — Modern Paraphrase | fresh.bible

 Twenty years.
 It had been over twenty years since they threw a teenage boy into a pit and sold him to slave traders.
 And the guilt was right there, raw and immediate, as if it happened yesterday.
 That's the thing about unconfessed — it doesn't get smaller with time.
 It just goes underground.
 And it always, eventually, finds its way back up.

 Now here's the detail that wrecks me.
-They didn't know understood them — he'd been using an interpreter.
+They didn't know Joseph understood them — he'd been using an interpreter.
 But he heard every word.
 He heard them admit what they did.
-He heard that Reuben had tried to save him.
+He heard that had tried to save him.
 He heard the guilt they'd been carrying for two decades.

 And he turned away from them and wept.